THE COMPANIES ACT 1985 TO 1989

 33) On a show of hands, every Member present in person shall have one vote.
-On a poll every Member present in person shall have one vote.
+On a poll, every Member present in person shall have one vote.
+On an electronic vote, every Member shall have one vote.
 No objection shall be raised to the qualification of any voter except at the Meeting or adjourned Meeting at which the vote objected to is tendered and every vote not disallowed at the Meeting shall be valid.
 Any objection made in due time shall be referred to the chairman whose decision shall be final and conclusive.

 34) In accordance with section 372(2) of the Act proxy or postal votes are not required and shall not be valid.